GM 100x38x13 / N52

 bulk discounts:

-Call us tel: +48 888 99 98 98 or contact us through form on our website.
-You can check the strength and the shape of neodymium magnet in our magnetic calculator force calculator
+Call us tel: +48 888 99 98 98 or get in touch through contact form on the contact page.
+You can check the power as well as the shape of neodymium magnet in our magnetic calculator force calculator

 Orders placed by 2:00 PM will be shipped on the same business day.